FROM PATIENT TO PRACTITIONER

 The Body is an Intelligent Web

 We move away from the old model of levers and pulleys.
-Evidence is building around what many therapists already knew to be true, the body has a ‘soft skeleton’ a seamless web of connective tissue (fascia), where a restriction in one area can impact the whole.
-We work in harmony with this system.
+We work in harmony with the body’s ‘soft skeleton’, a seamless web of connective tissue (fascia), where a restriction in one area can impact the whole.

 Find the Root Cause